PINTO0309/onnx2tf/CONTRIBUTING.md

 # Contribution Guide

 ## 1. Issues
-- Right now, I am the sole maintainer of this repository.
-Therefore, my maintaining the code and cooperating with your research requires a great time cost and a strong motivation.
+- Currently, this repository is actively maintained by [PINTO0309](https://github.com/PINTO0309) and [Hyunseok-Kim0](https://github.com/Hyunseok-Kim0).
+Therefore, our maintenance of the code and cooperation with your research requires a large time cost and strong motivation.

   Simply put, there are five factors that motivate me,